Sunday, July 17, 2011

 Location: 662 Main Street (Map)

 In 1905 - 06 businessman Joseph Bernhardt was assembling a chain of local hotels.
-He bought the Windsor, the Winnipeg and one more along Main Street.
-In the midst of this, a small commercial property he owned at Main and Henry (likely once the first home of Manitoba College) burned down.
-Bernhardt decided that this would be the site of his first custom-built hotel.
+He bought the Windsor, the Winnipeg and one other along Main Street.
+On a vacant property he owned at Main and Henry, he decided to construct his first custom-built hotel.

 April 16, 1907, Manitoba Free Press

 The Bells arrived in Winnipeg in the early 1880's.
-It appears that Thomas worked almost exclusively in the retail grocery business.
-Harry got his first job at a corporate stables and eventually bred horses.
-Neither appear to have had any hotel experience.
+It appears that Thomas was in the retail grocery business while Harry started out working as an employee at a livery stable, which eventually led to him being a horse breeder.
+It seems neither had any hotel experience.

-The bell years were uneventful ones. the hotel had a steady stream of middle class guests, both visitors to the city and traveling salesmen who set up shop for weeks at a time to ply their trade.
+The Bell years were uneventful ones.
+The hotel catered to a steady stream of middle class travelers and traveling salesmen who set up shop for weeks at a time to ply their goods.

 ca. 1913 (source)

-Son Sam Bronfman was dispatched to run it on behalf of the family.
-He invested $15,000 in renovations and it soon boasted the latest in fire protection, a first class pool hall, comfortable restaurant and a barber shop.
+Son Sam Bronfman was dispatched to run the Bell.
+The family invested $15,000 in renovations to provide the latest in fire protection, a first class pool hall, a comfortable restaurant and a barber shop.

 Under Bronfman the Bell found itself on the wrong side of the law on numerous occasions.
 In 1914 it was part of a political scandal that saw a number of non-existent hotel guests registered as voters in the provincial election.
 There were also numerous citations for selling liquor after hours.

-The Bell not only survived but thrived thanks to a gap the existed between federal and provincial laws.
-Manitoba could ban alcohol consumption within its own borders but it cold not prohibit the production and / or sale of alcohol from Manitoba to other provinces.
-The Bronfman family's chain of prairie hotels meant that Sam had an already existing distribution network in place.
-He went from selling liquor by the glass to selling ti by the boxcar load.
+The Bell not only survived but thrived, thanks to a gap the existed between the federal and provincial liquor laws.
+Manitoba could ban alcohol consumption within its own borders but it could not prohibit the local production and / or trade of alcohol if it was for consumption in other provinces.
+The Bronfman family's chain of prairie hotels meant that Sam had an already existing out-of-province distribution network in place.
+He went from selling liquor by the glass to selling it by the boxcar.

-By 1918 the feds and provinces closed the loophole and Sam moved to Montreal where he bought a liquor distribution company that would eventually become the Seagram's empire.
+By 1918 the feds and provinces closed this loophole and Sam moved to Montreal where he bought a liquor distribution company that he wold grow into the Seagram's empire.

 The next owner of the Bell had even more trouble with liquor laws.
 Proprietor William Hogan was charged in 1922 with possessing liquor with the intent to sell and was fined $500.
 He was charged again in 1924 and sentenced to six months in jail, (which was later quashed on appeal).
 In 1925 his liquor license was pulled.

-Prohibition ended in 1923 but by that time many of the province's small hotels were owned by breweries, taken over for the non-payment of invoices.
-Ones that remained independent were hit hard again by the Depression and sold out.
+Prohibition ended in 1923 but by that time many of the province's small hotels were owned by breweries which had taken them over due to the non-payment of invoices.
+Most of those that survived as independents were hit hard by the Depression and sold out.

 The Bell appears to have held out longer than most.
 Around 1933 George Adam Swan bought the Bell Hotel (and the Brunswick Hotel in 1939).
 He died a bachelor in 1943 at the age of 55 and left almost all of his $82,000 estate to his employees.